saltyhotdog/BattletechBrokenWorlds/README.md

 ### 204 [Planned] Higher repair and refit costs

-Make armor addition and removal cost cbills.
+Make armor addition and removal cost C-Bills.
 Make removing components take time if possible.
 Increase armor repair costs on heavier mechs.

 ### 205 [Planned] Lower contract payments on campaign missions

 The main campaign missions pay a little too much based on their difficulty.
-The cbill payments for these missions will probably be lowered slightly.
+The C-Bill payments for these missions will probably be lowered slightly.

 ### 206 [Planned] More economic affects from events